robcarver17/pysystemtrade/docs/production.md

 . $SCRIPT_PATH/interactive_manual_check_historical_prices
 ```

-The script will pull in data from interactive brokers, and the existing data, and check for spikes.
+The script will pull in data from interactive brokers, and the existing data.
+It will behave in the same way as `update_historical_prices`, except you have the option to change the relevant configuration items before you begin.

+Next it will check for spikes.
 If any spikes are found, then the user is interactively asked if they wish to (a) accept the spiked price, (b) use the previous time periods price instead, or (c) type a number in manually.
 You should check another data source to see if the spike is 'real', if so accept it, otherwise type in the correct value.
 Using the previous time periods value is only advisable if you are fairly sure that the price change wasn't real and you don't have a source to check with.

 If a new price is typed in then that is also spike checked, to avoid fat finger errors.
 So you may be asked to accept a price you have have just typed in manually if that still results in a spike.
 Accepted or previous prices are not spike checked again.